fossephate/scripts/README.md

-# Server-Config
+# Scripts

-this is just a compilation of commands / scripts to help me setup future servers
+this is just a collection of commands / scripts / configs that are useful